ivigamberdiev/openzeppelin.com/_jobs/Security-Platform-Developer.md

 <div class="requirements">
   <h3 class="job-description-title">What you'll be doing</h3>
   <p>
-    As a Security services platform developer , you will join a team building a new security services platform for operational security of smart contract systems, to be launched in October, currently in trial mode with seven top-tier projects from the Ethereum space.
+    As a Security platform developer , you will join a team building a new security services platform for operational security of smart contract systems, to be launched in October, currently in trial mode with seven top-tier projects from the Ethereum space.
   </p>
   <br>
   <p>